 ERate: Whatever the number of directly certified students as of April 1 in the previous year by each site will be multiplied by the 1.6 factor.
 Whatever percentage this is will represent the percentage of FREE students on the Low-Income Report for October of the current year.
 The only difference will be is that the percentage of FREE students (from April 1) is then compared to the CURRENT YEAR October 1 enrollment (rather than the April 1 enrollment) to determine the actual number of FREE students in each school.
-NOTE: Even if a school district has groups of sites under CEP or is district-level percentage.
+NOTE: Even if a school district has groups of sites under CEP or is districtwide in its CEP participation, it will be each individual school site's percentage that is used for eRate, not the group or district-level percentage.